NandhiniRam2005/CS3500-KollywoodTacos.Pair-Assignment8-Chatting.ChatServer/ChatClient/ChatClient.Client/README.md

 # Comments to Evaluators:

+Originally, after a client disconnected, they couldn't reconnect to the server again because when you disconnect, the method disposes the network connection object that it uses.
+So, in our DisconnectFromServer, after disconnected we added a line of code that just instantiates a new instance of the network connection, which allows teh user to reconnect back again.

+We were a little worried that we logged too much in our code, but a TA also told us that having more logging statement is alright as long as we have levels.
+We incorporated this by logging BIG events like broadcasting messages, connecting, and disconnecting to the server at the Info level.
+We logged lesser important events in Debug such as attempting to connect or disconnect from the server.
+We also log small events such as entering and exiting methods successfully like when trying to read or write the message at the Trace level.
+We also have log warnings where appropriate like when the server unexpectedly disconnects, and the message was not sent through.

 # Assignment Specific Topics
 1. Instrumenting your code to log the "right" message, to the "right" place, at the "right" time..
 2. Understand and describe how networking code works